The *-Edge-Reinforced Random Walk: Introduction

 Remark that $W^u_{i,j}= W^u_{j^*,i^*}$.

 Consider the process $(X_t)_{t\ge 0}$ which, depending on the past at time $t$, jumps from $i$ to $j$ at a rate

 where $T(t)$ is the local time of $X$ at time $t$

-We call this process the $\star$-VRJP, which can be seen as a generalization of the VRJP (proposed by Werner and first considered by Davis and Volkov in \cite{dv1,dv2}).
+We call this process the $\star$-VRJP.
 We note by $\P^W_{i_0}$ the law of the \sVRJP starting from the point $i_0$.
 We always consider that the \sVRJP is defined on the canonical space ${\mathcal{D}}([0,\infty),V)$ of c\`adl\`ag functions from $[0,\infty)$ to $V$ and $(X_t)_{t\ge 0}$ will denote the canonical process on ${\mathcal{D}}([0,\infty),V)$.
+The \sERRW can be viewed as a generalization of the VRJP since when $\star$ is the identity, it matches the definition of the VRJP in exponential time scale, see \cite{sabot-tarres} Lemma~1.

 \begin{lemma} Let $(\al_{i,j})_{(i,j)\in E}$ be a set of positive weights on the edges such that $\al_{i,j}=\al_{j^*,i^*}$.
 Let $(W_e)_{e\in \tilde E}$ be independent Gamma random variables with parameters $\al_{i,j}$.
 Let $(X_n)_{n\in\N}$ be the discrete time process describing the successive jumps of $(X_t)_{t\ge 0}$ and let $\P_{i_0}(\cdot )= \E\left(\P^W_{i_0}(\cdot )\right) $ be the annealed law obtained after taking expectation with respect to the r.v. $W$.
 Then, under the annealed law $\P_{i_0}$, $(X_n)_{n\ge 0}$ has the law of the $\star$-ERRW defined in the first part. \end{lemma} \begin{proof} The proof is similar to that of Lemma 4.7 in \cite{tarres3} and Theorem 1 in \cite{sabot-tarres}. \end{proof}